Giving Options and Fund Types

 - Agency endowment funds are set up by nonprofits to grow their assets and, in so doing, provide permanent sources of revenue for those organizations.

 - Named-scholarship funds can benefit individuals attending specific institutions or those with particular backgrounds or interests.
 You may also set guidelines for candidate selection and scholarship awards.

 Leave your legacy

-Planned giving integrates charitable giving with your overall financial and estate planning and may reduce your estate taxes while supporting your community.
+Planned giving integrates charitable giving with your overall financial and estate planning, potentially reducing your estate taxes while supporting your community.